kalitamih/qulix-test-assigment/README.md

 I add a feature, which allows you to remove email.
 You need to select email by checkbox and click trash-icon.
 This is the simplest feature without putting email in trash.
 You completely discard messages from your box without possibility to return them.
 I did this, because I neeed to gain practice with diffent types of HTTP-requests.

 I add sending mail without attachments.
-It works, but I need to increase an quality validation of form and handling errors.
-In this this application doesn't catch something like 'error 404'.